 The recommendations and information provided in this notice are complementary to any other legal obligation of the owner, operator, master and all who have an interest in the vessel, and to the exercise of due diligence and good seamanship practices that are required from the master of a vessel.

 The Canadian Arctic is full of challenges to maritime navigation due to its climatic conditions, low temperatures, hazardous and variable ice conditions and geography.
-The region is remote and vast, making repair, rescue or clean-up operations difficult.
-Roads, airstrips and ports, are few and far between and search and rescue resources are limited.
+The region is remote and vast, making repairs, rescue or clean-up operations difficult.
+Roads, airstrips, and ports are few and far between and search and rescue resources are limited.
 Emergencies can draw resources from other needed services such as icebreaking and community re-supply.
-In addition, the Arctic is environmentally sensitive and slow to recover from damage, so the impact of a pollution incident could have heavy consequences.
+In addition, the Canadian Arctic is environmentally sensitive and slow to recover from damage, so the impact of a pollution incident could have heavy consequences.
 The mariner must also keep in mind that most of Canada’s Arctic waters have not been surveyed to modern standards.

-Consequently, Arctic navigation requires ship crews with specialized knowledge.
-A safe Arctic voyage starts with a detailed voyage plan that takes into account the Arctic’s unique conditions, navigational challenges and hazards along with the ship’s capabilities and operational limitations.
+Consequently, Arctic navigation requires vessel crews with specialized knowledge.
+A safe voyage starts with a detailed voyage plan that considers the Canadian Arctic’s unique conditions, navigational challenges and hazards along with the vessel’s capabilities and operational limitations.

 4Charts and Notices

-At present, less than 10% of Arctic waters are surveyed to modern standards.
+At present, less than 15% of Canadian Arctic waters are surveyed to modern standards.
 In addition, the mariner must be aware of the horizontal datum used for the chart.
-GPS positions can only be plotted directly on NAD 83 (equivalent to WGS 84) charts.
+Global Navigation Satellite System (GNSS) positions can only be plotted directly on NAD 83 (equivalent to WGS 84) charts.
 For charts with other datums, the appropriate correction must be applied.
-Some Arctic charts do not have a reference datum and therefore no available corrections.
+Some Arctic charts do not have a reference datum and therefore there are no corrections available for these charts.
 In such cases, alternative sources of positional information should be used such as radar and visual lines of position when possible.
-It is always recommended that more than one means be used to fix a position.
+It is always recommended that more than one means is used to fix a position.

-As always, mariners must use up-to-date nautical charts and nautical publications to plan each voyage.3 This includes making use of annual and monthly Notices to Mariners4 and northern Canada Sailing Directions5.
-Of particular note, given the challenges in Canada’s northern waters of charting, confirming chart anomalies, and servicing aids to navigation, mariners must ensure that all Navigational Warnings (broadcast and written) and NAVAREA warnings that are in force in the area are taken into account.
-Further information can be obtained from the Canadian Coast Guard (CCG)6.
+As always, mariners must use up-to-date nautical charts and nautical publications to plan each voyage.
+This includes making use of annual and monthly Notices to Mariners and Northern Canada Sailing Directions.
+Of note, given the challenges in charting Canada’s northern waters, confirming chart anomalies, and servicing aids to navigation, mariners must ensure that all Navigational Warnings (broadcast and written) and NAVAREA warnings that are in force in the area are considered.
+Further information can be obtained from the Canadian Coast Guard (CCG).

 5Ice Advisory Service, NORDREG Reporting, and Sails Plans

 The CCG operates an ice advisory service for the support of vessels navigating in Canada’s northern waters during the navigation season.
-Vessels can obtain up-to-date information on ice conditions, advice on routes, aids to navigation and icebreaker support, when available and considered necessary, by contacting NORDREG CANADA.
-Weather, ice advisories, forecasts and synoptic ice charts are also broadcasted daily.
+Vessels can obtain up-to-date information on ice conditions, advice on routes, aids to navigation and icebreaker support, when available and considered necessary, by contacting Northern Canada Vessel Traffic Services (NORDREG).
+Weather, ice advisories, and forecasts are also broadcasted daily.
 Vessels subject to the Northern Canada Vessel Traffic Services Zone Regulations must report to NORDREG as required by the regulations.

-Vessels not required to report to NORDREG should, as a minimum, file a Sail Plan with a responsible person.
+Vessels not required to report to NORDREG should, as a minimum, file a sail plan with a responsible person.
 This person should be instructed to call the Joint Rescue Coordination Centre if the vessel becomes overdue.
-In circumstances where it is not possible to file a Sail Plan with a responsible person, a Sail Plan may be filed by telephone, radio or in person, with an MCTS Centre.
+In circumstances where it is not possible to file a sail plan with a responsible person, a Sail Plan may be filed by telephone, radio or in person, with a Marine Communications and Traffic Services (MCTS) Centre.
 While at sea, masters and operators who have filed a sail plan are encouraged to file a daily position report during long trips.
 After completion of the voyage, the vessel must close (or deactivate) their sail plan.
 Forgetting to do so can result in an unwarranted search.

 6Ice Navigation in Canadian Waters